 Complications of nephrotic syndrome

-- Blood clots – in the leg veins and occasionally in the kidney veins.
-Blood clots can also go into the lungs and cause chest pain, breathlessness or coughing up of blood.
+- blood clots – these occur in the leg veins and occasionally in the kidney veins.
+Blood clots can also go into the lungs and cause chest pain, breathlessness or coughing up of blood

 Diagnosis of nephrotic syndrome

 Diagnosing nephrotic syndrome involves a number of tests, including:

 - urine tests – excessive protein makes the urine appear frothy and foamy.
 A test for albumin/creatinine ratio may be done to measure the amount of albumin in the urine in relation to the amount of creatinine